AlexBocken/bthandler/README.md

 - update bthandler internal paired devices list if something new shows up via `bluetoothctl paired-devices` not already listed in the paired devices file -> **Implemented**
 - only show disconnect option if devices are already connected -> **Implemented**
 - find a way to get something similar to `grep -vf` without the need of temp files.
+- only list connected devices to disconnect from, not all paired devices